This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 - To Limani Tis Kyra Katinas for delicious Greek food.

-- Disco The Que for all the reasons explained earlier.
+- Disco The Que for the best drinking experience in Amorgos.

 - Argo for coffee in the morning and beer in the afternoon.
 Or vice versa, no one’s judging.